anonymousP0722/frestega/README.rst

 ========
-FreStega: A Plug-and-Play Remedy for Imperceptibility and Capacity Enhancement in Real-World Generative Linguistic Steganography
+A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography
 ========